iip-ecosphere/platform/platform/examples/examples.vdw/README.md

     * Run the generated connector with `mvn -P App exec:java@generatedConnector`
     * The generated connector writes `opcTest.txt` containing measurements provided through a micrometer timing probe.
+    * By default, full test execution is disabled as a specifically prepared docker container is required.
+If this docker container shall be built/executed, set ``-Dtest.docker.skip=true -Dtest.exec.args=--all``
 * A hand-crafted connector for comparison: `mvn -P App exec:java@manualConnector`

 Shortcuts for Eclipse:
-  * Run `de.iip_ecosphere.platform.examples.vdw.OpcUaModelTest` as JUnit test to execute the model instantiation/code generation.
+  * Run `test.de.iip_ecosphere.platform.examples.vdw.OpcUaModelTest` as JUnit test to execute the model instantiation/code generation.
 Generation may require in Eclipse a Maven update of the project (including Snapshots).
-  * Run then `de.iip_ecosphere.platform.examples.vdw.OpcUaModelTest`
+  * Run then `test.de.iip_ecosphere.platform.examples.vdw.OpcUaConnectorTest`
   as Java program to execute the generated connector.

 For all executions, the VDW/UMATI OPC UA server must be accessible via Internet.
 And, as usual, ** do not modify generated code **.